-Additionally, the Cabinet Secretary for National Treasury and Planning is empowered by section 13 (2) of the ITA to exempt income or certain class of income from tax, through a notice in the Kenya Gazette.
+Additionally, the Cabinet Secretary for National Treasury and Planning is empowered by section 13 (2) of the ITA to exempt income or a certain class of income from tax, through a notice in the Kenya Gazette.
 In that regard, Kenya Airways was recently granted an exemption from the provisions of section 12D of the ITA relating to Minimum Tax, through Legal Notice No. 24 of 2021.

-Minimum tax shall be paid in instalments on the 20th day of each period ending on the 4th, 6th, 9th and 12th month of the year of income.
+The minimum tax shall be paid in instalments on the 20th day of each period ending on the 4th, 6th, 9th and 12th month of the year of income.

 In January 2021, the Kenya Revenue Authority (the KRA) published Guidelines on Minimum Tax (the Guidelines), which were revised in March 2021.
 The Guidelines define ‘gross turnover’ to mean gross receipts, gross earning, revenue, takings, yield, proceeds, sale or other income chargeable to tax under Section 3(2) of the ITA.
-The Guidelines also provide that minimum tax shall apply where it is higher than instalment tax due for the period, and minimum tax shall be reduced by any Advance Tax, Withholding Tax or Digital Service Tax paid for the period.
+The Guidelines also provide that minimum tax shall apply where it is higher than the instalment tax due for the period, and minimum tax shall be reduced by any Advance Tax, Withholding Tax or Digital Service Tax paid for the period.

 The grant of the Orders, albeit temporary, is a relief to many businesses that were expected to make their first minimum tax instalment payment on 20 April 2021.

 The suspension of payment of minimum tax will continue to be effective until the petitions are heard and determined or until the ruling of the High Court is set aside or stayed by the Court of Appeal.
-This, therefore, means that taxation of income in Kenya will continue as was prior to the enactment of the TLA, without minimum tax being charged on the gross turnover, until a final determination on the petitions is made by the High Court.
+This, therefore, means that taxation of income in Kenya will continue as was prior to the enactment of the TLA, without minimum tax being charged on the gross turnover until a final determination on the petitions is made by the High Court.